Minoru/blog.tty8.org/posts/2016-03-19-how-i-read-toses-eulas-and-stuff-like-that.markdown

 title: How I read TOSes, EULAs and stuff like that
 language: english
 description: Three pieces of advice for people who find Terms of Service too
-    burdensome a read to even try
+    burdensome a read to even try.
 tags: tech
 ----